shefiarasheed/Shefi/README.md

         // in the individual module build.gradle files }
 }
-command --- gradlew installDebug
+To build from command line --- gradlew installDebug

 ######### For Linting #########
 gradlew lint

 ####### To run Instrumented unit test & code coverage ########
 gradlew test

-Fastline Script
+13.Scripts forFastline Script
 ######## To Build the project#####

 lane :slackbuild do